 The Hudson Institute received close to $25 million between 1987 and 2003 in foundation, corporate, and government grants, according to Media Transparency and the Capital Research Center.
 In 2005, the Sarah Scaife Foundation gave Hudson $150,000 for projects, and the Shelby Cullom Davis Foundation gave $75,000 "toward general support for the U.S., China, Russia, and Iran Diplomacy and Security project, and the work of Russian scholar and writer Dr. Andrei Piontkowski," according to Media Transparency.
 In 2004, the Lynde and Harry Bradley Foundation gave Hudson hundreds of thousands for various projects.
 Other top Hudson funders have included Olin, Smith Richardson, Pew, the Donner Foundation, and the Department of Justice.

-In its annual report for 2011, Hudson reported that some 39 percent of its revenues came from foundations, 25 percent from individuals, 18 percent from corporations, and about 9 percent each from investments and government grants.
-In 2010, Hudson reported nearly $12.3 million in revenues, over $1 million of which went to Weinstein, London, Libby, and COO John Walters.
+In its annual report for 2012, Hudson reported that some 56 percent of its revenues came from foundations, 10 percent from individuals, 12 percent from corporations, 8 percent from government grants, and less than 1 percent from investments.
+In 2013, Hudson reported nearly $13.3 million in revenues, over $1 million of which went to Weinstein, Smyth, Libby, and COO John Walters.